wazo-platform/wazo-doc/source/api_sdk/message_bus.rst

   * service_name: The name of the started service
   * service_id: The consul ID of the started service
   * address: The advertised address of the started service
-  * host: The advertised port of the started service
+  * port: The advertised port of the started service
   * tags: The advertised Consul tags of the started service

 Example: